Varèse Sarabande albums discography: 5200 LP series (1988–1991)

-After the label completed its deal with MCA Distributing, they continued to produced LPs of their soundtracks despite the fact that sales of vinyl were plummeting due to the successful emergence of the CD format which allowed for a more sonic experience as well as putting on more music on a CD more so than LP that could only hold approximately 45 minutes and barely more.
+After the label completed its deal with MCA Distributing, they continued to produce LPs of their soundtracks, despite the fact that sales of vinyl were plummeting due to the successful emergence of the CD format which allowed for a more sonic experience, as well as putting more music on a CD.

 The label reassigned the number of their LPs to try and match their CD counterparts under the prefix of VSD (Varèse Sarabande Disc).
-The LPs were simply assigned (VS and followed by the catalog number).
+The LPs were simply assigned VS and followed by the catalogue number.
 All LPs featured the exact same artwork as the CDs as well as musical content.
 However, not all of the CD releases had an LP counterpart which was largely due to reissues from other record labels such as Arista Records, MCA, Sony and others which were not produced by the label.
-Their releases concentrated on everything they produced and released by them which included hit films such as Die Hard 2, Total Recall, Back to the Future Part III, Terminator 2: Judgment Day and Ghost, which is one of the label's all-time best selling albums.
+Their releases concentrated on everything they produced and released which included hit films such as Die Hard 2, Total Recall, Back to the Future Part III, Terminator 2: Judgment Day and Ghost, which is one of the label's all-time best selling albums.

-The final LPs produced by the label were in late 1991 when the label switched strictly to CDs and cassettes only.
-The thrilling action score, Ricochet composed by Academy Award nominee Alan Silvestri and featuring the hit title song by famed rapper Ice-T of Law & Order: Special Victims Unit was the final LP release on the label.
+The final LPs produced by the label were in late 1991, when the label switched strictly to CDs and cassettes only.
+The thrilling action score, Ricochet, composed by Academy Award nominee Alan Silvestri, was the final LP release on the label.